mmeggmegan/windows365/Windows365/enterprise/rdp-multipath.md

 title: Use RDP Multipath with Windows 365
 description: Learn how to use RDP Multipath Windows 365 Cloud PCs.
-author:      ridalwan # GitHub alias ms.author:   rinku.dalwani # Microsoft alias
+author:      ridalwan # GitHub alias ms.author:   ridalwan # Microsoft alias ms.service:  windows-365
-ms.service:  Windows365
 # ms.prod:   # To use ms.prod, uncomment it and delete ms.service
-ms.topic:    How-to
+ms.topic:    how-to
 ms.date:     07/10/2025
 ---